erwanp/fritz-android-tutorials/PetMonitoringApp/README.md

 In order to use Fritz, please [register for a free account](https://app.fritz.ai/register).

-**Step 2: Clone / Fork the fritz-android-tutorials repository and open the PetMonitoringApp in Android Stuido**
+**Step 2: Clone / Fork the fritz-android-tutorials repository and open the PetMonitoringApp in Android Studio**

 ```
 git clone https://github.com/fritzlabs/fritz-android-tutorials.git